matthewcook333/PathPlanner/README.md

 This project is used for AUV Path Planning using information provided by the Jet Propulsion Laboratory's Regional Ocean Modeling System (ROMS).
 Multiple path planning algorithms are used in this project, and this README outlines how to run the program and use the output from this project.
-For more information about the individual classes, read the comments within the files.
+Comments within each individual class are explained within the files.

 To run the program:
 The only file that should be changed to run the program is the Planner.java, as that is where the global variables are